 - 1. Evaluate various photographic specialties in relation to personal abilities and goals. - 2.
-Create imagery in a variety of styles as assigned by a professional. - 3.
+Create imagery in a variety of photographic specialities and styles. - 3.
 Participate in class critiques, provide peer feedback and share their insight from self-reflection. - 4.
 Draft a personal career plan. - 5.
 Define networking strategies in a chosen specialty.